 Monroe 2-Orleans BOCES employs security personnel to assist the schools in dealing with all manners of security and safety issues.
 The principal role of our security personnel is to safeguard students, staff and visitors from harm; to deter, detect, respond to, and report infractions of the Code of Conduct and New York State Law; and to protect the district's assets from theft and damage.
-Security personnel employed by Monroe 2-Orleans BOCES are authorized to carry out this role consistent with the Monroe 2-Orleans BOCES Policies and consistent with the Monroe 2-Orleans BOCES Policies and Regulations applicable New York State Law, Security Standard Operating Procedures and BOCES training.
+Security personnel employed by Monroe 2-Orleans BOCES are authorized to carry out this role consistent with the Monroe 2-Orleans BOCES Policies and Regulations applicable New York State Law, Security Standard Operating Procedures and BOCES training.